Pearson BTEC HND in Performing Arts

 This dynamic, project driven, vocational Performing Arts course has been designed for young aspiring actors to develop skills in acting, movement, voice, devising and technical theatre that are required to work in the industry.
 This course is a full time two year programme and is equivalent to 3 A levels.

-This 1 year course has been specifically designed to develop your practical skills to an advanced level through a variety of techniques.
+This 1 year course is aimed at those who already have experience within the make up industry and has a working portfolio.
+It has been specifically designed to develop practical skills to an advanced level through a variety of techniques.

-Level 3 Subsidiary Diploma in Production Arts (QCF)
+Level 3 National Extended Diploma in Performing Arts (Dance)